Follow the tranquil Kennet and Avon Canal through a pretty valley between the historic towns of Bradford-upon-Avon and Bath

 |Maps||OS Explorers: 155 and 156|

-This lovely and very easy walk starts in the beautiful historic town of Bradford-upon-Avon, and follows the Kennet and Avon canal along its towpath through a beautiful valley, crossing the river Avon twice on aqueducts.
+This lovely and very easy walk starts in the beautiful historic town of Bradford-upon-Avon, and follows the Kennet and Avon canal along its towpath following a beautiful steep sided valley, crossing the river Avon twice on aqueducts.
 The canal is elevated above the river, giving nice views throughout.
 The walk finishes in Georgian Bath.

 There is a nice selection of pubs and tea rooms along the way.